willfaught/go-guide/README.md

 }
 ```

-- It's a third-party, external dependency that we have to learn and maintain
+- It's a third-party, external dependency that you have to learn and maintain.

 If you look at `suite.Suite`, it doesn't actually do all that much: